 “Great art has a connection to our subliminal and conscious nature, and we are inherently attracted to that subject or painting,” Medvedev said.
 “It’s not just a pretty picture.
 There’s a connection to mystery I find in all good art and it runs through all the masterpieces – an archetypal connection to our conscious.
 The subjects I seek have to have some element of that archetypal meaning.”

 During the 1990s and through 2006, Medvedev worked in the printmaking medium of serigraphy.
 Medvedev worked hand-in-hand with the artisans at the Romi studio in Rishon Le Zion, Israel, where the serigraphs were created to ensure that each work faithfully retained the integrity of his art.
 A catalogue raisonée of his serigraphs was published by Park West Gallery® in 2002, “The Serigraphs of Igor Medvedev”.
 The book featured an introduction by Dr. Anthony Janson, co-author of the acclaimed Janson’s History of Art (which has sold more copies than any other art book in the world).
 In 2007 an extended edition of the book was published by Park West Gallery®, “The Serigraphs of Igor Medvedev, Volumes I and II”.

-Igor Medvedev’s works are eagerly collected throughout the world and he continues to travel to find inspiration.
-“Art is my purpose of life; it’s connected to my existence,” Medvedev said.
+Igor Medvedev’s works are eagerly collected throughout the world.
+“Art is my purpose of life; it’s connected to my existence,” Medvedev once said.
 “It is my discipline.
 I try to keep it going because it keeps me going.”